libvips/pyvips/_sources/intro.rst.txt

     image = pyvips.Image.new_from_file('some-image.jpg', access='sequential')

-:meth:`.new_from_file` can load any image file supported by libvips.
+:meth:`.Image.new_from_file` can load any image file supported by libvips.
 In this example, we will be accessing pixels top-to-bottom as we sweep through the image reading and writing, so `sequential` access mode is best for us.